c4fcm/MediaCloud-quarterback-investigation/README.md

 ### Sources

-We created a list of sources including (US Mainstream Media)[https://sources.mediameter.org/#media-tag/8875027/details], (US Regional Media)[https://sources.mediameter.org/#media-tag/2453107/details], and the top US sports websites (as identified by Alexa rankings).
+We created a list of sources including [US Mainstream Media](https://sources.mediameter.org/#media-tag/8875027/details), [US Regional Media](https://sources.mediameter.org/#media-tag/2453107/details), and the top US sports websites (as identified by Alexa rankings).
 These are listed with their MediaCloud ids in `sources.csv`.

 ### English Stopwords